czbiohub-sf/sc2-illumina-pipeline/docs/running.md

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be install and available on the `PATH`.

-* `awsbatch`
-  * a configuration profile to run the pipeline using AWS Batch, specific to CZ Biohub AWS
-  * This profile will also store a weblog with run metadata.
 * `conda`
   * a generic configuration profile to be used with [conda](https://conda.io/docs/)
   * pulls most software from [Bioconda](https://bioconda.github.io/)